|

 healthcare provider, you will need this information to ensure

 you receive proper medical care.
-Providers usually count
+Providers

 are lost or not available, you or your child may have to repeat vaccine doses.
-Piecing together old immunization information can be difficult and time-consuming.
+Piecing together old immunization information can be difficult and time consuming.
 Here are some ideas that might help you reconstruct this information. |

 |